Perthes test

 The Perthes test is a clinical test for assessing the patency of the deep femoral vein prior to varicose vein surgery.
 It is named after German surgeon Georg Perthes.

 The limb is elevated and an elastic bandage is applied firmly from the toes to the upper 1/3 of the thigh to obliterate the superficial veins only.
 With the bandage applied the patient is asked to walk for 5 minutes.
 If deep system is competent, the blood will go through and back to the heart.

-If the deep system is incompetent, the patient will feel pain in the leg.
+If the deep system is Blocked(has a thrombus), the patient will feel pain in the leg.

 This test is sometimes referred to as the Delbet-Mocquot test, named after French physicians Pierre Delbet and Pierre Mocquot.